|

 The

-infamous HP 3561A FFT Dynamic Signal Analyzer, although not
+infamous HP 3561A FFT Dynamic Signal Analyser, although not

 really as 'dynamic' as they could be.
 This unit